Enter the country or territory for the information paper you want. (We do not have information papers on all countries.)

 During the 1940s, a few hundred Latvians settled in New Zealand.
 The photographer Andris Apse is possibly the best-known Latvian New Zealander.
 Latvia came to the attention of New Zealanders in 2003 when a party of Latvian climbers died on Mt Cook.
 The commitment by the NZ authorities to handle this tragedy with efficiency and compassion was widely praised in Latvia.

 New Zealand stepped up relations in 2004 with high-level visits by the Speaker and the Minister of Foreign Affairs.
 Latvia reciprocated with a Speaker’s visit in 2007.
-Foreign Ministry consultations held in New Zealand in August 2006 and in Riga in December 2008 indicated the value of sharing perspectives on global issues with another small, like-minded country.
+Foreign Ministry consultations held in Wellington in 2006 and in Riga in 2008 indicated the value of sharing perspectives on global issues with another small, like-minded country.
 Furthermore, a Working Holiday Scheme was signed in 2008, with strong uptake by Latvians.
-Foreign affairs state secretary Andris Teikmanis visited MFAT in November 2012.
+Foreign affairs state secretary Andris Teikmanis (now London-based Ambassador to New Zealand) visited MFAT in November 2012.

-Two-way trade between New Zealand and Latvia remains low, totalling about NZ$9.5 million for calendar year 2012.
+Two-way trade between New Zealand and Latvia remains low, totalling about NZ$11 million.

 Capital City: Riga